 A lot of pests directly harm plants, and then there are ants.
 Ants can be quite beneficial to your garden, aerating the soil and improving drainage.

 This not only makes ants a frustrating pest to most plant enthusiasts but can lead to ant infestations indoors.

-There are several ways to deal with ants, but one option might surprise you: neem oil, one of the most popular and effective natural pesticide or insect killers.
+There are several ways to deal with ants, but one option might surprise you: neem oil, one of the most popular and effective natural pesticides or insect killers.

-Extracted from the seeds of Azadirachta indica, raw neem oil contains Azadirachtin.
+Raw neem oil extracted from the seeds of Azadirachta indica contains Azadirachtin.
 This potent pesticide is non-toxic to humans and pets.

 Does Neem Oil Kill Ants

 Will neem oil kill ants?
 Neem oil has a reputation as an effective repellant and in killing common plant pests, including ants.

 There’s a slight chance of killing an entire ant colony using neem oil, so use it with care.

 Ant Killer: How Will Neem Oil Kill Ants

 Azadirachtin, the active ingredient in neem oil, has a chemical makeup similar to certain insect hormones.

-When ingested, this chemical can affect the insect’s hormonal system and cause it to stop eating, prevent egg-laying, or advance to the next growth stage.
+When neem oil ants are ingested, this chemical can affect the insect’s hormonal system and cause it to stop eating, prevent egg-laying, or advance to the next growth stage.
 It also impacts fertility.

 Research shows they excrete as much as 80% percent of the Azadirachtin.
 The rest stays in the insect’s body for an extended time.

 When topically applied as clarified Neem oil, there are only trace amounts of Azadirachtin.
 The oil itself can clog the insects’ airways, suffocating them.